 - If you have a third class honours degree or above in a mathematical or actuarial science degree, the mathematics A-level requirement is dropped.

 Apply to become a student member of the IFoA

 Can I study to become an actuary if I don’t meet the entry requirements?

-If you do not have the qualifications outlined above you can still become a student member of the IFoA if you sit and pass the CT1 (Certificate in Financial Mathematics) exam as a non-member.
+If you do not have the qualifications outlined above you can still become a student member of the IFoA if you sit and pass the CT1 (Financial Mathematics) exam as a non-member.
 Studying for and sitting CT1 will give you some insight into the complexity of the actuarial exams and help you decide if an actuarial career will be attainable for you.

 However, before you take the exam, you should bear in mind that competition for jobs with actuarial employers is fierce; it may be advisable to contact some employers first to discuss whether passing CT1 will meet their entry requirements.

 Taking the CT1 exam is also a useful option for anyone thinking of transferring into the actuarial profession from another career

 Find out more about Subject CT1 Financial Mathematics

 You might also like